 More information:

-• Obtain a history from individuals with severe influenza regarding potential exposures to infected birds or mammals, or to contaminated surfaces, in the past 14 days prior to illness onset.
+• Obtain a history from individuals with severe influenza/influenza-like symptoms regarding the following potential exposures in the past 14 days prior to illness onset:

 • Immediately notify hospital infection prevention and control and call TPH if a relevant exposure is identified.
 Novel influenza, including avian influenza, is reportable to public health.
 See “Reporting” section on the Respiratory Virus – Information for Health Professionals page for how to report.